Facet joint degenerative disease

-Facet joint degenerative disease is an umbrella term that can refer to any type of degeneration, such as facet joint osteoarthritis, bone spur formation or even intervertebral disc degeneration.
+When this condition causes nerve compression, pain symptoms can occur.
 General symptoms of degeneration can include throbbing, tenderness or aching at the site of the diseased joint.
 If you have facet joint degeneration, you also may experience unusual locking of the joints, such as arching your back and then feeling as if you can’t fully straighten it out.
 Curvature of the spine can also result in more severe cases of persistent inflammation.
-Another symptom, referred to as “crepitus”, involves a crunching sensation and is the result of bone rubbing against bone because the facet joint cartilage has disintegrated.
+Another symptom, referred to as “crepitus,” involves a crunching sensation and is the result of bone rubbing against bone because the facet joint cartilage has disintegrated.

-A conservative schedule of physiotherapy may be all you need to manage your symptoms of facet joint degenerative disease.
+Conservative treatment may be all you need to manage your symptoms of facet joint degenerative disease.
 For instance, with a physician’s permission, simple exercises can help you maintain flexibility and mobility.
 Try activities that won’t put too much stress on the joints, like swimming or walking on a treadmill.
 Exercise also can lead to weight loss, which can help reduce joint pain.

 Mild chiropractic work can increase circulation in the affected area, while also releasing tension from the surrounding muscles and ligaments.
 A numbing facet joint injection can not only help your physician to pinpoint the diseased joint, but a direct injection of anti-inflammatory steroids can reduce pain so that exercise is more manageable.
-Furthermore, your physician may recommend hot packs, cold packs, physical therapy and a combination of over-the-counter and prescription medications.
+Furthermore, your physician may recommend hot packs, cold packs, physical therapy, and a combination of over-the-counter and prescription medications.